yqyan2010/Classify_dilution_of_sample/README.md

-# Classify_dilution_of_sample
+# Dilution prediction

-It classifies testing samples as being diluted or not being diluted
+## Highlights this repository
+* I write algorithm in this repository, rather than using built-in library from scikit-learn or keras.
+* As of now, it contains logistic and neural network models.
+* Development is in process.

+## Goal
+The data set contains ~1000 numericla testing data.Some data (~30%) correspond to samples that are diluted.
+The goal is to train a binary classification model to predict whether or not if a sample is diluted.

 ## Background
 Diluted sample has fake large test values.
-For example, assume real mercury (Hg) level is 0.001 ppm, however, if the sample is diluted 1000 times, the Hg level will be calculated as 1 ppm, such high level is fake.
-In practice, our lab relies on people to manually filter out diluted sample, therefore, preventing fake values being submitted as test results.
+For example, assume real mercury (Hg) level is 0.001 ppm, however, if the sample is diluted 1000 times, the Hg level will be calculated as 1 ppm, such high level is not true.
+In practice, our lab relies on people to manually filter out diluted results.The goal is to implement machine learning model to run filter before submitting results.

-## Goal
-The classification model uses machine learning to identify report as two categories: the report that comes from a dilute sample versus the report that comes from a non-diluted sample.
-By using this, the algorithm will send alert message if a diluted sample report is selected to report fake large values.

 ## Models in use